10-Q 1 agl-20230930.htm 10-Q agl-20230930

 Common Stock

-On May 18, 2023, the Company repurchased and retired 9.6 million shares of common stock pursuant to an underwritten secondary public offering of 94.6 million shares of its common stock by CD&R. The Company paid approximately $20.80 per share, which is the same per share price paid by the underwriters to CD&R in the offering.
+On May 18, 2023, the Company repurchased and retired approximately 9.6 million shares of common stock pursuant to an underwritten secondary public offering of approximately 94.6 million shares of its common stock sold by CD&R. The Company paid approximately $20.80 per share, which is the same per share price paid by the underwriters to CD&R in the offering.

 NOTE 11.
 Net Income (Loss) Per Common Share